 Tracy joined the Board of Governors in September 2021 and serves on the Education Committee.
-She is a retired Headteacher who has taught and led in the education sector for 33 years.
-Tracy chairs the Education Committee of another independent school and mentors educational leaders.
+She is an experienced Headteacher who has taught and led in the education sector for over 30 years.
+Tracy has recently completed a year's Interim Headship at a leading Independent School in London.
+She is a committed Governor at another Independent School in North Yorkshire and mentors educational leaders.

-Tracy is passionate about all things outdoors and spends as much time as possible in the Lake District, walking and cycling.
+Tracy is passionate about all things outdoors and living in the Lake District, loves nothing more than walking and cycling.
 She is a passionate reader and enjoys watching live theatre and dance productions